Cassandra1kack/SOC_PORTFOLIO/Splunk-Use-Cases/Windows-Security-Logs/phishingREADME.md

 ---
 # Conclusion

-This investigation demonstrates how a SOC analyst can detect, analyze, and reconstruct a full attack chain using Windows logs in Splunk.
+This investigation demonstrates how i  can detect, analyze, and reconstruct a full attack chain using Windows logs in Splunk.